AlGepe/MedPhysics_Subject/RaspberryPi/README.txt

 git clone git://github.com/doceme/py-spidev

-If you don’t have git installed, the above command will fail.
+If you donâ€™t have git installed, the above command will fail.
 Install git with...

 sudo apt-get update
 sudo apt-get install git